 What gets scheduled gets done.
 What doesn’t get scheduled doesn’t get done. — Michael Hyatt

 Determine when you will study.
 “When I get time” is not good enough.
 You need to schedule in your study time like you would an appointment.
 After looking at my schedule, I determined I did not have time to study!
 I tried squeezing it in after the kids went to bed, but found myself falling asleep.
 I decided if I was serious about this, I had to make it a priority and schedule it first thing in the morning before my 4 kids woke up.
 This was a huge deal for me.
 I am not, nor have I ever been a morning person.
 Getting up at 5 am to study was torture, but I did it.
 And the longer I did it the easier it became.

 Create a Study Spot

-Find a quiet spot to study, a place where you will be comfortable and where there are few distractions.
-If you will be studying while your family is around explain to them that when you are in your study spot you should not be disturb.
-Your study spot should have everything you need to study conveniently accessible you.
-This is the home for your books, notebooks, highlighters, pencils, sticky notes and laptop.
+Find a quiet spot to study, a place where you will be comfortable, and where there are few distractions.
+If you will be studying while your family is around, explain to them that when you are in your study spot you should not be disturbed.
+Your study spot should have everything you need to study conveniently accessible to you.
+This is the home for your books, notebooks, highlighters, pencils, sticky notes, and laptop.

 Kinesthetic learners will have to be a little more creative.
 They learn by doing.
 The good news is that imagining yourself doing something can be just as good as doing it.
 Think about how you could use the information you are learning in your current role as a case manager.
 Or you could take the information you learned and create a case study using that information.

-Learning to studying again after so many years can be overwhelming, but by making a plan and sticking to it you can make it manageable and even enjoyable.
+Learning to study again after so many years can be overwhelming, but by making a plan and sticking to it, you can make it manageable and even enjoyable.